pkunc/domino-charts/docs/examples.md

 kubectl logs -n domino alpha-domino-0
 ```

-Since we did not specify a correct hostname, nor expose any ports, you cannot connect to Domino yet. \
+Since we did not specify a correct hostname nor expose any ports, you cannot connect to Domino yet. \
-Try the following examples that allows you to parametrize your Domino to allow access from web browser or a Notes client.
+Try the following examples that allow you to parametrize your Domino to enable access from a web browser or a Notes client.

-## Organization, server and domain names
+## Organization, server, and domain names
 Creates a new Domino server in a new Domino domain, with custom organazation name, server name and administrator name.